RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/prescriptions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Carer:**

-1. On the home screen click on the my patients link or on the name of the patient on the home screen
+1. On the home screen click on the 'My Patients' link or on the name of the patient on the home screen

 2. Click on the patient you wish to add a prescription for